- End Indefinite Restrictive Housing in TDCJ (9/25/2022)

 Prisoner Re-Lease on Life

 After release from prison too many comrades fall into the traps that land them right back into prison.
 We are working to build relationships with services that help released prisoners adjust to life on the outside and better contribute to the community.
+We also provide car packages, regular contact and self-help guides to our comrades who are relased.

 Any legal savvy people can contribute greatly to our struggle against censorship.
 Most likely we have a battle near you that you can take on.
 We've got the documentation.
 Also check the campaigns page for battles we are actively pursuing you might help with.